RhysU/jobserver/README.md

 Jobserver
 =========

-A nestable Jobserver with Futures, callbacks, and complete type-hinting!
+A nestable Jobserver with futures, callbacks, and complete type-hinting!<br>
 Read [jobserver.py](jobserver.py) for the API and note usage examples inside JobserverTest.

 This Jobserver is similar in spirit to multiprocessing.Pool or concurrent.futures.Executor with a few differences:

  * First, the implementation choices are based upon the [GNU Make